vaishnavikarnik/vaishnavikarnik/README.md

 ### 📊 Aspiring Data Analyst | 🐍 Python & SQL Learner | 🌸 Creative Explorer

-I’ve worked on a few projects involving **Python, SQL, EDA, and data visualization**, and I’m continuing to build more as I grow.
+I’ve worked on a few projects involving **Python, SQL, Power Bi, EDA, and data visualization**, and I’m continuing to build more as I grow.
 Each project helps me sharpen both my technical skills and my **ability to identify the right problems to solve** — a skill I believe is just as important as solving them.

 Currently, I’m exploring **advanced SQL projects**, and preparing to dive into **Machine Learning and Deep Learning** soon.